Lucas-Mc/Image-Processing/README.md

 # Image-Processing

-This will contain a library of image processing techniques for several languages where this is most prevalent
+This will contain a library of image processing techniques for several languages where this is most prevalent (Python, Matlab, Fortran, etc..)